 Address: 2300 Southern Blvd, The Bronx, NY 10460

-Every year the Bronx Zoo offers “Boo at the Zoo“.
-Open to people of all ages, there is a multitude of activities that are designed to ensure a day of spooky fun but also educate guests on animal conservation and to learn more about the animals that call the Bronx Zoo home.
+Every year the Bronx Zoo hosts “Boo at the Zoo“.
+Open to people of all ages, there is a multitude of activities that are designed to ensure a day of spooky fun.
+In addition to the entertainment aspect of the event, the Bronx Zoo aims to educate guests on animal conservation and foster a learning environment regarding the animals that reside there.

-Make sure to stay for the parade full of people on stilts dressed like your favorite animals and a pumpkin trail full of intricately designed pumpkins.
-Head over to the extinct animal graveyard to learn about the conservation of some of the worlds most beautiful animals.
-Similar to the other places on this list, costumes are encouraged to fully get into the Halloween spirit.
+While you’re there, stick around for the costume parade!
+Keep an eye out for people on stilts dressed like your favorite animals and an intricately designed pumpkin trail.
+Head over to the extinct animal graveyard to learn about the conservation of some of the world’s most beautiful animals.
+Similar to the other attractions on this list, costumes are encouraged to fully get into the Halloween spirit.